 How To Start DJing (A Beginners Guide)

 If you would really like to know how to get started DJing but don’t have a clue exactly where to start then you’ve come to the right place.
 This is the ultimate How to Be A DJ for Beginner’s guide where I will share you with some practical information on how to get your foot in the door of the DJ industry and what’s helped me over the last 20 years.
 Now one of the early questions you will have decided already is do you want to become a club DJ or a mobile DJ?
-Most will say club DJ, but I believe that before you become a specialist in something first you should become a generalist and learn the core skills first.
+Most will say club DJ, but I believe that before you become a specialist in something first you should become a generalist and learn the core skills first and become a mobile DJ.
 This will provide you with a solid platform and experience to take your DJ career to the next level.
 With that in mind, the first tip is to start out as a mobile DJ.

 Tip 1) Start out as a mobile DJ